Electrocardiogram (ECG)

 Side-effects of ECG

-When the electrode stickers are removed, this might feel a little bit uncomfortable – a bit like having a sticking plaster removed.
-It’s possible you might have some redness and swelling on your skin afterwards because of a reaction to the adhesive used, but this is rare.
+A resting ECG is a very simple procedure and is completely painless.
+When the electrode stickers are removed, this might feel a little bit uncomfortable, a bit like having a sticking plaster removed.
+You might have some redness and swelling on your skin afterwards because of a reaction to the adhesive, but this is rare.

 Complications of ECG

 There’s a very small risk that the extra strain on your heart during an exercise ECG test may trigger problems with your heart.
 This is very unlikely though, as you’ll be monitored at all times during the test.
-If your doctor, nurse or technician thinks there’s any risk of you becoming unwell, they’ll stop the test.
+If your doctor, nurse, or technician thinks there’s any risk of you becoming unwell, they’ll stop the test.

 An ECG can show if you have a heart condition, such as a heart attack or coronary heart disease.
 But an abnormal ECG doesn’t always mean that there’s something wrong with your heart.
 Sometimes medicines, such as antidepressants, can affect an ECG.
 Other things that can have an effect are if you’re anxious or if you’ve had a hot or cold drink.
-Your doctor will take all these things into account when they analyse your results.
+Your doctor will take all these things into account when they analyse your ECG test results.

 More on this topic